thanos-io/thanos/docs/proposals/202005_version_documentation.md

 We could have this file on master, so the current `make web` will

-1. Parse `docs.yaml` on master and decide.
+1. Parse `docs.yaml` from master and use this as a default.
-1. Go to that particular release (`i.e release-0.10`)
+1. Check out each release (e.g. `release-0.10`)
 1. Is there docs.yaml?
-    * Yes - parse and decide
+    * Yes - parse the file and use it
     * No - use docs.yaml from master

 The design of docs.yaml will look like this: